szabgab/modiin-co-learning/docs/update_project.md

+### Update your local Git repository from the central reposiotry of the project.

 * A project has a Github repository. e.g. https://github.com/szabgab/codeandtalk.com
 * You created a fork e.g. https://github.com/demo/codeandtalk.com   (if your GitHub username is demo)
 * You created a copy of the git repository on your own computer by running `git clone git@github.com:demo/codeandtalk.com.git`